abendy/poc-x-api-bookmarks/README.md

 ### Common Issues

 1. **"Missing required environment variables"**
-   - Check that your `.env` file exists and has all four credentials
+   - Check that your `.env` file exists and has the BEARER_TOKEN
    - Verify there are no extra spaces or quotes around values
+   - Ensure you're using OAuth 2.0 User Context Bearer Token, not OAuth 2.0 Application-Only

 2. **"Rate limit exceeded"**
    - Wait for the reset time shown in the error message
    - Use smaller `--max-results` values to conserve requests

 3. **"Error: 401 Unauthorized"**
-   - Verify your API credentials are correct
+   - Verify your OAuth 2.0 User Context Bearer Token is correct
    - Check that your X app has read permissions
-   - Ensure OAuth 1.0a is enabled for your app
+   - Ensure OAuth 2.0 User Context is enabled for your app
+   - Your access token may have expired - get a new one

 4. **"Error: 403 Forbidden"**
    - Your app may not have the required permissions
    - Check your X Developer Portal app settings
+   - Ensure you're using OAuth 2.0 User Context authentication, not Application-Only

 ### Debug Steps